area9innovation/flow9/tools/dsl/readme.md

 	nodeName, nodeChild, makeNode	// For nodes
 	println

+The language is a very basic, although it does have function overloading.

 ## Blueprints for compilers

 The `makeCompiler` call can prepare a compiler, which compiles a language to